 Price: €190 » One year access

-We believe you have the right to evaluate the course before buying, therefore, the first 30% of all our courses is free and you can take them even without registering on our website.
+We believe you have the right to evaluate the course before buying, therefore, The first 30% of each of these courses is free and you can take them even without registering on our website.
 So, why are you waiting?
 You can start it right now :)

 This package contains everything you need to learn the topic and get prepared for the exam, including:

 The following are not included in this course: